kunliu7/Distributed-Q-Algo/README.md

 python ./scripts/eval_nisq_cswap.py --n_trgts 5 --p2 0.001 0.003 0.005 --method telegate
 ```

-Its components are simulated below.
+To a cSWAP circuit, its components are simulated below.

 ### Generate the error distribution of a Fanout circuit